Swellies Surf Guide Part 2- The Flood

 Runs from: After LW to mid-tide or so, depending on neaps/springs.
 There’s only a wave once the rock is covered.

-Good For: Gentle surf on neaps and a bit more of a technical challenge on springs.
+Good For: A bit of a technical challenge on springs.

 Bad For: It never really gets going – don’t get too excited.

-I like… it for a bit of technical practice.
+I like… it for a bit of technical challenge.

 7. Horse Rock (aka Pour-over Wave or Slot-Rock)